How To Choose New Flooring Like A Pro!

 To get the total square yardage, divide the square footage by 9.

 That's it!
-If your home is larger or has a difficult floor plan it will be more difficult for you to measure yourself.
+If your home is larger or has a complicated floor plan it will be too difficult for you to measure yourself without some professional help.

 Measuring for stairs can be very tricky.
 Some stairs are wrapped over one or both sides, some have to be upholstered which may require additional material, some are pie shaped and are more difficult to measure, some have landings that must be considered.

-See my free Forms Page for more information about how to measure for stairs.
+Visit my Forms Page for more detailed information about how to measure stairs for carpet.

-Most Carpet styles are made 12- feet wide.
 Wider widths may be available (i.e. 13'5" and 15' feet widths).
 These widths are not common and may or may not be a good choice for your home depending on your room sizes and layout.
 A competent carpet installer or seasoned carpet sales estimator can help determine if purchasing a carpet wider than 12 feet would be cost effective for you.

-When you take all this information into consideration, then you take a good hard look at the logistics of your lifestyle, needs, goals and budget to come up with a good estimate as to what it will cost you to buy the right grade of carpet.
+When you take all this information into consideration you can take a good hard look at the logistics of your lifestyle, needs, goals and budget to come up with a good estimate as to what it will cost you to buy the right grade of carpet.
 Learn more Carpet and Padding Price Chart

-You might need to adjust a few things a little bit to make it all work.
+You might need to adjust your budget a little bit to make it all work.
 Most people are surprised at how much a good quality carpet costs.
-This means you might have to sacrifice longevity to keep the carpet within your budget, or you may have to do half of the house now and do the other half after you save a little more money.
+This means you might have to sacrifice longevity to keep the carpet within your budget, or you may have to do part of the house now and do the other part after you save up a little more money.